babylonlabs-io/networks/bbn-test-5/babylon-node/README.md

 ```

 ## 3. Prepare for sync
-Before starting your node sync, it's important to that the initial release at
+Before starting your node sync, it's important to note that the initial release
-genesis was `v0.9.0`, while subsequently there have been software upgrades.
+at genesis was `v0.9.0`, while subsequently there have been software upgrades.

 There are three options you can choose from when syncing:
 1. Sync through a network snapshot (fastest method)